Fast Facts

 How Much Are Community College Graduates Earning Two Years Later?

-What programs are community college students completing, what do they lead to, and which groups of students are underrepresented in programs leading to stronger postgraduation outcomes?
-Explore the outcomes in your college or state in a Tableau dashboard that links IPEDS completion data with College Scorecard earnings data.
+What programs are community college students completing, what do they lead to, and which groups are underrepresented in programs leading to stronger postgraduation outcomes?
+Explore your college or state data in this Tableau dashboard.

 Further Reading